Opportunity Bound: Transport and Access to College in a Megacity

 With Eduardo Campillo Betancourt and Jose Flor-Toro

-Upcoming: NEUDC (Northeastern), SEA (scheduled)
+Presented at: NEUDC (Northeastern), SEA (2024)